DanielMashid/Messaging_System/README.md

 # Messaging System Project

-This program is to write a simple rest API backend system that is responsible for handling messages between users.
+This program implements a simple rest API backend system that is responsible for handling messages between users.

 REST API providing basic functionality for managing user profiles.